BeranLukas/Project-big-repositories-LFS/Big_repositories.md

 If you are working with long and diverging branches, this option will only allow you to load data for the commit you plan to use immediately.
 ## Git filter branch
+A second solution when managing repositories with large histories containing a lot of binary garbage might be the git filter branch.
+ With the help of specially configured filters, this command allows you to reduce history.

+The parameter `--tree-filter <command> ` is the filter for rewriting the tree and its contents.
+It checks out each commit into a temporary directory, runs your filter command, and builds a new commit from whatever is now in the temporary directory.

+For example, if you want to remove a file (containing confidential information or copyright infringement) from all commits, then the syntax would be as follows:

+`git filter-branch --tree-filter 'rm filename' HEAD`

+However, the main disadvantage of this method is that when the history is overwritten, all commit ids change.
+This requires every developer to re-clone the updated repository.

 # Handling repositories with huge binary assets